vicenteicc2008/Lumia640Pkg/README.md

-# Lumia830Pkg
+# Lumia640Pkg
-WIP Custom ARM UEFI firmware for Lumia 830, based on Lumia830Pkg by rickliu : https://github.com/rickliu2000/Lumia930Pkg
+WIP Custom ARM UEFI firmware for Lumia 640 LTE but should work on 3G version, based on Lumia830Pkg by Dominduchami : https://github.com/Dominduchami/Lumia830Pkg

 # Current Status
 Edk2 boots correctly, but it is not capable of loading windows (just use unlocked stock uefi for that).